jmoraispk/FastTypingShortcuts/README.md

 # ProductivityOnWindows
-Common-sense-based programs and methods to improve productivity in Windows machines.
+Some methods to improve productivity in Windows machines.

 # Programs